 The reason that you will see the zero as the middle number for the phosphate is that lawn fertilizers typically have a 0 in the middle.
 If your lawn needed phosphorus, the best way to tell would be a soil test.

 The best thing you can do for your spring garden is to plant it at the right time.
-Unlike cool season grasses or warm season grasses that can survive all year, if you plant the garden at the wrong time, no fertilizer will help bring the plants back.
-The best option for gardens in the spring you will look for a high phosphorous rate.
+Unlike cool-season grasses or warm-season grasses that can survive all year, if you plant the garden at the wrong time, no fertilizer will help bring the plants back.
+For the best option for gardens in the spring, you will look for a high phosphorous rate.
 Something like 12-55-6, 16-20-0, or even a very standard 20-20-20.
-Some organic fertilizers with much lower numbers may be best for a brand new garden.
+Some organic fertilizers with much lower numbers may be best for a brand-new garden.

-Best Fertilizer for Trees and Shrubs in the Spring
+Choosing the Best Fertilizer for Trees and Shrubs in Spring

-Best Fertilizer Number to Use on Your Lawn in the Summer
+Best Fertilizer Number For Your Lawn in The Summer

 The best fertilizer ratios for summer are 6-0-0, 15-0-8, and 10-0-4.
 These ratios will keep your grass strong and healthy while avoiding fertilizer burn in the heat.

 Even when fertilizing in the summer months, you will have to be careful to use a more mild fertilizer with slow-release nitrogen.
-Fertilizing incorrectly and with the wrong formula can quickly burn out your summer turf.
+Fertilizing correctly and with the right formula is key to preventing fertilizer burn on your summer turf.

 Typical summer grass fertilizer numbers include: